 We recognise that using digital services is not the preferred method to contact the Housing Executive for many customers.
 Some presently lack the access, tools or desire to use technology such as the internet or computers.
 We will continue to communicate with these customers in more traditional ways, including through telephone, written and face to face contact.
-Across all Housing Executive tenancies, 62% of respondents have access to the internet at home or elsewhere.
-Our 2017 CTOS shows that the older a HRP was, the less likely they were to have access to the internet; particularly for households with HRPs who were aged between 60-64 (53%) or 65 years or older.
-(30%)
+Across all Housing Executive tenancies, 60% of respondents have access to the internet at home.
+Our 2019 CTOS shows that the older a HRP was, the less likely they were to have access to the internet at home or elsewhere.

-Research37 has demonstrated clear benefits for increasing older customer's digital capability where we can.
+Research has demonstrated clear benefits for increasing older customer's digital capability where we can.
 The use of technology for enabling social contact and participation can be very successful providing adequate support, reassurance and assistance is made available for those who require it.
 The internet can be used as a method for increasing and maintaining social contact, but can also provide more choice and options for recreational activities such as booking holidays and trips, accessing movies and books as well as reading or learning opportunities.
 We will provide opportunities and information to increase digital capability for those who want it, however we also recognise the potential challenges and risks for some vulnerable customers using online services.